cmroanirgo/wordish/README.md

 };
 ```

-A 'Klingon' validator would be different, because it has Uppercase characters and apostrophes inside a word:
+A _Klingon_ validator would be different, because it has uppercase characters and apostrophes inside a word:
 ```
 function klingonValidator(text) {
 	var reInvalidChars = /[^a-z\']/gi; // uses upper/lower AND '